 Name of accepting financial services business

 Name of Introducer

 Account name (in full)

 Details of associated account/s (which are part of the same structure)

 Address:

 Introducer's contact details Telephone: Fax:

-Email:
+Email: '

-The Introducer certifies that it is a Gueservices business and in respect of this the Handbook for Financial Services ("Handbook") issued by the Guernsey information disclosed for this account begiven for account opening and maintenance or originals of the verification do account it has obtained and holds Businesses on Countering Financial Financial Services Commission, a by the Introducer accurately reflect nance purposes only.
-The Introd is the verification required to satisfy stial Crime and Terrorist Financing as updated from time to time.
-The ts the information held and is being ucer undertakes to supply certified
+services business and in respect of thir the Handbook for Financial Services ("Handbook") issued by the Guernsey information disclosed for this account s account it has obtained an Businesses on Countering Financial Services Comm by the Introducer accuratel enance purposes only.
+The rvices business or an Appendix C financial and holds the verification required to satisfy Financial Crime and Terrorist Financing ission, as updated from time to time.
+The y reflects the information held and is being a Introducer undertakes to supply certified without delay.

 Signature:

 Full Name:

 Official Position:

 Date:

-Please identify the number of suppleme entary pages being submitted: GIG C2 GIC3 GIC4 G
+Please identify the number of supplem entary pages being submitte ed: GIC2 GIC3 GIC4 G